Cost Per Install (CPI): What it is and How it Works

 Here’s how it works.
 With CPI campaigns, digital ads are placed to drive installs to a specific mobile app.
 Businesses are then charged a fixed rate or bid rate whenever the app is installed.

-So, how do you calculate cost per install?
+So, how do you calculate an app’s cost per install?
 It’s actually not that complex.
 All you need to do is divide the total spending on ads by the number of installs.